MysteryPancake/Houdini-Fun/README.md

 3. Add a Time Shift node to the target (before the centroid is calculated).
 Set it to the current time plus the "Life" attribute.

 ## VDBs: SDF Modelling
-Most signed distance functions are expressed directly, like [these classics from Inigo Quilez](https://iquilezles.org/articles/distfunctions/).
-To use them in Houdini is easy:
+Most signed distance functions are coded directly, like [the classics from Inigo Quilez](https://iquilezles.org/articles/distfunctions/).
+Luckily they're easy to port to Houdini:

 1. Add a VDB node.
 Set the class to "Level Set" and the name to "surface".
 2. Add a VDB Activate node.
 Use it to set the size of your VDB.